Europa building: Transformation of Bloc A into the Europa building

 A pan-European competition was opened to redesign Bloc A of the Résidence Palace to suit the needs of the institutions.
-As the original Art Deco facades of the Résidence Palace building were listed as historic monuments, competition rules stated that these had to be retained.
+As the original Art Deco façades of the Résidence Palace building were listed as historic monuments, competition rules stated that these had to be retained.
 In 2005, it was announced that a team involving the architect Philippe Samyn and Partners (architects and engineers), lead and design partner, in collaboration with Studio Valle Progettazioni (architects), and Buro Happold (engineers) had succeeded in submitting the winning design.

 The design for what was to be later named the Europa building, involved the demolition of the 1960s extension, and the construction of a large glass-cubed atrium connecting the two renovated wings of the original 1920s L-shaped building.
 Within the atrium was to be constructed a "lantern-shaped" structure housing the main meeting rooms where the EU's delegations to the European Council and Council of the EU would meet.
 Due to EU leaders desire for the building to be eco-friendly, the design was adapted to include solar panels on the roof and recycle rain water.

 Construction work on the Europa building began in 2007, with the building originally planned to be finished and inaugurated by 2012.
 However, due to setbacks and modifications to the design following the evolution of the European Council's needs as an institution during the Lisbon Treaty reforms, the building was completed in December 2016.
 Philippe Samyn and Studio Valle Progrettazioni received worldwide praise for the clever design.
 Nonetheless, in 2019, it emerged that the building had been constructed with unpaid work and illegal labour from mainly Bulgarian workers.

 Features

 A defining characteristic of the Europa building is the use of striking colour compositions designed by the painter Georges Meurant.
-The lead architect, Philipe Samyn, wished to break with the visual "uniformity" of other EU buildings, believing that the EU was "not being served well by its blue flag with its 12 stars".
+The lead architect, Philipe Samyn, wished to break with the visual "uniformity" of other EU buildings, believing that the EU was "not being served well by its blue flag with its twelve stars".
 Further, he believed it "too bland an image of the multiple institutional, social, cultural constellations that structure European conscience".
 Samyn, inspired by the boldness of the Dutch architect Rem Koolhaas' 2002 "barcode" flag, commissioned Meurant to reflect the national heraldic symbols and flags, of the 28 member states in their diverse proportions and colours.
 Meurant's orthogonal polychrome grid designs appear over ceilings in meeting rooms, doors, carpet flooring in conference rooms, as well as in the corridors, press room, catering facilities and elevators.
 Samyn and Meurant saw this as a way to not only bring more light and a warmer atmosphere into the building, and particular in the meeting rooms, which for security reasons had to remain windowless, but also to create a visual message, of "permanent creative effort and political debate" befitting a polyglottic diverse Union.